 - To reduce corrosion

-In brief, two types of oil based muds are commonly used.
+In brief, two types are commonly used.
 An oil mud has less than 5% water.
 An invert emulsion has a water concentration greater than 5%.
-The oil based muds are generally used for specific purposes, such as maintaining hole stability in hydratable formations or drilling hydrogen sulfide-bearing zones.
-While drilling hydratable formations, it is important that the salinity level of an oil based mud be maintained at levels greater than the salinity of the formation being drilled.
-Mud contamination from hydrogen sulfideor carbon dioxide gas can be controlled with excess lime in an oil based system.
+The drilling OBMs are generally used for specific purposes, such as maintaining hole stability in hydratable formations or drilling hydrogen sulfide-bearing zones.
+While drilling hydratable formations, it is important that the salinity level of an oil based fluid be maintained at levels greater than the salinity of the formation being drilled.
+Mud contamination from hydrogen sulfide or carbon dioxide gas can be controlled with excess lime in the system.

-The initial preparation of many oil muds tended to be time consuming and expensive because additives such as asphalt did not blend readily in crude or diesel oils but required heat for adequate dispersion.
+The initial preparation of many oil muds tended to be time-consuming and expensive because additives such as asphalt did not blend readily in crude or diesel oils but required heat for adequate dispersion.
 Muds containing these additives had to be prepared at a mixing plant and hauled to the rig site.
-Make up costs were also high with true oil mud due to higher volume percentage of oil plus the large additions of asphalt.
+Make-up costs were also high with true oil mud due to the higher volume percentage of oil plus the large additions of asphalt.
 Water contamination was an acute problem causing excessive viscosity and water wetting of solids, necessitating replacement of the system or at least dilution with new mud.

 Adjusting Oil Based Muds Properties

 Water contamination of invert emulsions required adjustment of mud properties by the addition of oil and emulsifiers.
-The principal components in the oil muds could not be added to adjust a single property without affecting most of the other mud properties.
-Single additives to adjust or control specific mud properties were not available at the time to provide the flexibility and versatility needed for lower cost.
+The principal components in the drilling OBM could not be added to adjust a single property without affecting most of the other mud properties.
+Single additives to adjust or control specific mud properties were not available at the time to provide the flexibility and versatility needed for a lower cost.